the-turing-way/the-turing-way/book/content/reproducibility/04/barriers.md

 So far we have described the [importance](../01/importantforscience) of reproducible research and motivated why we think [you should care](../02/whycare).

 But there are many barriers to reproducible research.
-You can watch Kirstie Whitaker describe some of them in [her talk about The Turing Way](https://youtu.be/wZeoZaIV0VE?t=312) at [csv,conf,v4](https://csvconf.com/2019) in May 2019.
+You can watch Kirstie Whitaker describe some of them in [her talk about _The Turing Way_](https://youtu.be/wZeoZaIV0VE?t=312) at [csv,conf,v4](https://csvconf.com/2019) in May 2019.
+You can use and re-use her slides under a CC-BY licence via Zenodo (doi: [10.5281/zenodo.2669547](https://doi.org/10.5281/zenodo.2669547)).
 The section describing the slide below starts around 5 minutes into the video.

 | ![Barriers to reproducible research](../../figures/reproducibility/barriers.png) |